polterguy/lizzie/docs/introduction.md

 invocation as an argument to our `foo` function.

-An easy way to visualize this, is by realizing that the statement `@write("This will be evaluated last ...")` does not invoke `write`, but rather creates an anonymouz function, that once is evaluated, will invoke `write` with the arguments you have already declared for your write invocation.
+An easy way to visualize this, is by realizing that the statement `@write(...)` does not invoke `write`, but rather creates an anonymous function, that once evaluated will invoke `write` with the arguments you have already declared that you want to use for your `write` invocation.

 The above syntax might seem a little bit weird, but realize that Lizzie is entirely built upon _"Symbolic Delegates"_, which are kind of like S-Expressions